kyma-project/kyma/docs/kyma/docs/04-03-cluster-installation.md

     ```
     mkdir letsencrypt
     ```
-2. Run the Certbot Docker image with the `letsencrypt` folder mounted.
-Certbot stores the TLS certificates in that folder.
-Export your email address:
+2. Export your email address as an environment variable:
     ```
     export YOUR_EMAIL={YOUR_EMAIL}
     ```
-    To obtain a certificate, run:
+3. To get the certificate, run the Certbot Docker image with the `letsencrypt` folder mounted.
+Certbot stores the TLS certificates in that folder.
     ```
     docker run -it --name certbot --rm \
         -v "$(pwd)/letsencrypt:/etc/letsencrypt" \